Everyday phrases

 Credit: Jon Tyson

-Before the germ theory of disease, people believed that illnesses were caused by foul odors or "miasmas" emanating from decaying matter.
-They weren’t entirely on the wrong course though, since foul smells can certainly indicate intense microbial activity, and the poor living conditions and lack of sewage in early modern cities were often associated with strong spikes in epidemics and infections.
-However, scientific advancements in microbiology eventually showed that diseases are primarily caused by microorganisms, and not just bad air.
+Before the germ theory of disease, people believed that illnesses were caused by foul odors, or "miasmas," emanating from decaying matter.
+They weren’t entirely off course, though—foul smells can indeed signal intense microbial activity, and the poor living conditions and lack of sanitation in early modern cities were often linked to spikes in epidemics and infections.
+However, scientific advancements in microbiology eventually revealed that diseases are primarily caused by microorganisms, not just bad air.

 4